 You may notice that many of the above examples involve learning in more than one area.
+It’s important to keep in mind that, during play, children often learn across multiple domains.
 For example, when a child types a message to his mother on the computer, he is learning about technology and literacy.
 When a child claps along to a rhyming song, she may be learning literacy, math, and music.
 Everyday experiences offer preschool children many opportunities for learning.
-Just as they explored during their infant and toddler years, preschoolers are naturally curious explorers.
-They seem to “soak up” new information and then apply it.
-They are learning how to learn.
-As a family child care provider, you can nurture their curiosity.
+Some examples of ways you can support preschooler’s cognitive development in your family child care include:

 - Model your own thinking and ask children to generate ideas.
 “I wonder how I can attach this hook on the wall.
 What are some ideas you have for attaching it?”

 - Find opportunities to use language to facilitate children’s mathematical thinking.
-“I have four bananas but we have six children eating snack.
-I wonder how we can make sure everyone has a part of a banana. “
+“I have four bananas, but we have six children to eat a snack.
+I wonder how we can make sure everyone has a part of a banana.”

 - Give children many opportunities to explore concepts.
 Play games during transition to outdoors by asking children to get their coats based on some characteristics: “Everyone who is wearing a blue shirt can get their coat.”

 - Encourage children to use self-control and acknowledge when they do.
 Say things like, “I know you were working really hard on that structure.
 It is hard to stop, but your mom is here.
 How about we put a sign on your structure and save it for tomorrow?”